Emma Lu Davis: Career

 In spring 1935 Davis traveled to Russia to learn how Russian artists were organized and how socialized patronage affected their work.
 She concluded that Soviet artists failed to innovate because "the cheap academic traditions have been continued under the name of 'socialist realism'—that is, all the facts and none of the meaning of the subject."

 From 1938 to 1941 Davis was the artist in residence at Reed College in Portland, Oregon.
 She described this period as "the most profitable and enjoyable three years of my life."
 In 1939 she was commissioned by the federal Treasury Section of Fine Arts to paint a mural, Missouri Livestock, for the post office in La Plata, Missouri.
 Two years later she collaborated with Henry Kreis on a series of low-relief granite sculptures depicting the benefits of social security for the overdoor panels of the Wilbur J. Cohen Federal Building in Washington, D.C.
+During World War II, Davis worked at Douglas Aircraft Company in Long Beach, California as a draftsman and aircraft designer.

 After practicing as a commercial artist for thirty years, Davis decided to retrain as an archaeologist.
 She completed her Ph.D. at UCLA in 1965, writing a dissertation titled Anasazi Mobility and Mesa Verde Migrations (1964).
 She worked Science Direction at the San Diego Museum of Man, while continuing her desert studies, focusing on the southern California region of China Lake.
 Prior to her retirement, she established the Great Basin Foundation, which conducted paleo-environmental research.
 According to Joseph L. Chartkoff, Davis was "one of the most important figures in bringing scientific rigor and credibility to Paleoindian archaeology in California."